hieutdle/hieutdle.gitbook.io/go-books-and-courses/go-class.md

 # Go Class \[Matt KØDVB]

+This post includes information that I found interesting or important while watching the YouTube Go Tutorial Series:
+**Go Class** by **Matt KØDV**

 ## 0. Intro and Why Use Go?

 * Simple and readable language that makes SE easier: When read our past code or hire new people.